dempe/blog/resources/posts/books-2023.md

 tags: books
 ---

 This post is 7 months late, but that's actually not bad.
-The time lapse has allowed me to reflect on what I read.
+The time-lapse has allowed me to reflect on what I read.
 I can now clearly see what books have left a lasting impact on me.
 I read 31 books in 2023.
 Here are my thoughts on each.

 ## *Permutation City* by Greg Egan